 The guide emphasises the need for schools to have clear, workable rules that take into account the needs and rights of all pupils in line with the school’s Public Sector Equality Duty obligations.

 Balancing the needs of trans-identified children with all pupils in sport, changing rooms, toilets and residential accomodation should not be left to individual schools to decide.
 Teachers and parents need clear legal guidance.
-They have been let down by the EHRC and the Department for Education.
 This guidance provides much needed clarity and an easy to follow model policy.

 About Sex Matters: